mdn/content/files/en-us/web/api/xrwebglbinding/createprojectionlayer/index.md

 ### Parameters

 - `options` {{optional_inline}}
   - : An optional object to configure the {{domxref("XRProjectionLayer")}}.
-If none is provided a default configuration will be used.
+If none is provided, a default configuration will be used.

 The `options` object can have the following optional properties:

 - `textureType` {{optional_inline}}
-  - : An string defining the type of texture that layer will have.
+  - : An string defining the type of texture the layer will have.
 Possible values:
     - `texture`: The textures of {{domxref("XRWebGLSubImage")}} will be of type `gl.TEXTURE_2D`.
     - `texture-array`: the textures of {{domxref("XRWebGLSubImage")}} will be of type `gl.TEXTURE_2D_ARRAY` (WebGL 2 contexts only).
     The default value is `texture`.